-INDUSTRIAL LAND USES
+2.2.4 INDUSTRIAL LAND USES

 The industrial land uses in the City are quite varied, reflecting Compton's long history as an industrial, manufacturing, and warehousing force in Southern California.
-Older and generally more specialized manufacturing uses are located along Alameda Street to take advantage of the railroad.
+Older and generally more specialized manufacturing uses were located along Alameda Street to take advantage of the railroad.
 The railroad has since been placed below grade and is now exclusively used for goods movement from the facilities in the Ports of Los Angeles and Long Beach to the rail yards located south and southeast of downtown Los Angeles and is referred to as the Alameda Corridor.

 Many of the older industrial uses that were located along Alameda Street have transitioned into other uses as part of redevelopment activities.
 The majority of the remaining older industrial uses are found in the northernmost portion of the City along the east side of Alameda Street, north of Rosecrans Avenue.
 Many of these industrial properties are not suitable for the more modern manufacturing and industrial activities.
+A second, and much larger area of the City where industrial land uses are found, is situated to the south of Greenleaf Street continuing southerly to the southern boundary of the Planning Area.
+This area is well served by the Artesia Freeway and rail access.